nvennin/test-www/procedures/Procedure_GDP_VOZWP_Recall_procedure.md

 * Head of Quality
 * Qualified Person relevant to product(s)
 * Responsible Person relevant to market(s)
-* Global Head of Supply Chain
+* Head of Supply Chain
 * Head of PV
-* Chief Medical Officer

-However, the participation of all attendees at the Potential Recall Review Meeting may be limited due to participant unavailability to ensure timely review of data.
-Required meeting attendees may send authorised delegates if required.

 The following are determined where possible:
 * The root cause of the Quality Defect has been sufficiently characterised to allow an accurate assessment of the extent of the impact on identified and other related batches.